Who is Mike Hayton?

 General anaesthetic involves putting the patient to sleep for the duration of the operation.
 At the end of the operation either local anaesthetic is injected into the wound to provide post operative pain relief or the anaesthetist has performed a block.

 Mr Mike Hayton would perform all private operations.
 Occasionally for complex cases he is assisted by another experienced surgeon.
 There may be extra costs incurred if an additional surgical assistant is required but this will be identified before the operation.

 Mr Mike Hayton will check that you are comfortable and in a satisfactory condition to leave the hospital.
 You will be followed up in the outpatients department either by a nurse, a hand therapist or by Mike.
 If there is a simple bandage this is reduced after 2 days by the nurse clinic.
 Patients may be seen for mobilisation or splinting by the hand therapist in the first week.
 Mike Hayton usually uses absorbable sutures and these do not need removing.
 The first appointment after surgery varies depending upon the type of surgery, but is usually at 6-8 weeks post operatively.

 What if things go wrong?

 Complications are fortunately quite rare in hand and wrist surgery.
 However they still can occur.
-The close post operative attention that you will receive from the nurses, hand therapist and Mike Hayton would hopefully identify and problems early so that they can be rectified.
+The post operative attention that you will receive from the nurses, hand therapist and Mike Hayton would hopefully identify any problems early so that they can be rectified.
 You are free to call Mike at any time through the main hospital telephone for genuine emergency problems.
-Calls of a non urgent nature should be made during office hours with one of my secretaries.
+Calls of a non urgent nature should be made during office hours with my secretary.